softwareguru/osacon-website/content/schedule/_index.md

         gridarea: "12/1/13/2"

-summary: "Welcome to the session program for OSA CON."
+summary: "Check out the sessions for Open Source Analytics Conference.
+Join us in this free and online event".
-description: "Welcome to the session program for OSA CON."
+description: "Check out the sessions for Open Source Analytics Conference.
+Join us in this free and online event".

 ---

 <h4 class="mb-4">Welcome to the session program for OSA CON 2024. </h4>